PatrickTangwen/protein_classify_model/context_doc/true_negative_set_rule_same_superfamily.md

 For each subfamily/family, the evaluation creates a **separate binary classification problem**:

 -   **Positive samples**: Test proteins that actually belong to this specific subfamily/family.
--   **Negative samples**: Carefully selected negative control proteins from other families within the same superfamily.
+-   **Negative samples**: Selected negative control proteins from other families within the same superfamily.

 ### The Binary Classification Per Class